 Warwick Farm, the Tasman Series…and the cream of the world’s F1 drivers.
 It all came together in a golden age of Australian motor racing.
 Too quickly, though, it was over.
 The Farm was for the most part replaced by a housing estate; the Tasman became a championship too far.
 Geoff Sykes – dapper, under-stated, respected by all – rode into a motor-cycle- and aviation-oriented retirement.

-Recently I was asked by the Australian Government to write a brief profile of Geoff Sykes for the Australian Dictionary of Biographies.
+Recently I was asked by the Australian Dictionary of Biography to write a brief profile of Geoff Sykes.
 This was my attempt to do him justice:

 Geoffrey Percy Frederick Sykes was born on September 6, 1908, at Beresford Manor Cottage, Plumpton, Sussex, England.
 Percy Robert Sykes, Geoff’s father, was both a gifted wood-worker and the first Headmaster of the Chailey Heritage school for the disabled in Sussex, assisting disadvantaged children to forge their place in society.
 The eldest of three children (his sister, Marjorie, was born in 1910, his brother, Reginald, in 1913), Sykes was educated at Brighton, Hove and Sussex Grammar School, to which he travelled each day by moped and then by train, thus ensuring that he was licensed to ride a moped from the age of 12.
 Upon leaving school, he was apprenticed to British Thomas-Houston in Mill Road, Rugby – an electrical engineering industry leader.
 Certified as an electrical engineer in August, 1929, he then joined the Department of Works, where he was seconded to a number of public buildings, including Buckingham Palace.